"Award-winning director and photographer Indrani Pal-Chaudhuri, [is] renowned for her iconic imagery and visionary storytelling" (Huffington Post)

 Her clients include Barney’s New York, LVMH, Lancome, Elizabeth Arden, L’Oreal Paris, Shiseido, Pantene, Head & Shoulders Herbal Essences, Remy Martin, Sky Blue, Lolita Lempika, Gucci, Hugo Boss, Wolford, Girard Perregaux, Anna Sui, MAC, Baume et Mercier, De Beers, Epson, Broncolor, Mattel, Hello Kitty, Jaguar, Nike, and Pepsi.

-Indrani's perspective was shaped by her unusual early experiences, born in Calcutta to a Zamindar family in a ruined palace, she regularly accompanied her British mother in volunteering with Mother Teresa and others.
-At 14, fascinated by photography and filmmaking Indrani began working with top creatives around the world as a model-actress, while studying Vedanta philosophy at monasteries along the way.
+Indrani's perspective was shaped by her unusual early experiences, born in Calcutta to a Zamindar family in a ruined palace, she often accompanied her British mother volunteering with Mother Teresa.
+At 14, fascinated by photography and film-making Indrani began working with top creatives around the world as a model-actress.
 At 18 she returned to India to co-found Shakti Empowerment Education Foundation for 300 underprivileged women and children SEEschool.org, which she has co-directed for over 20 years.

 Indrani studied cultural anthropology at Princeton University, while working as a photographer and digital artist with Klinko in NYC, she also spearheaded a student initiative to create a program in South Asian Studies and reinstated the study of Sanskrit at Princeton, graduating magna cum laude (High Honors).